amosavian/FileProvider/README.md

 	func storageProperties(completionHandler: {(total: Int64, used: Int64) -> Void in
 	    print("Total Storage Space: \(total)")
 	    print("Used Space: \(used)")
-	    print("Free Space: \(total - frees)")
+	    print("Free Space: \(total - used)")
 	})

-* if this function is unavailable on provider or an error has been occurred, total space will be reported "-1" and used space "0"
+* if this function is unavailable on provider or an error has been occurred, total space will be reported `-1` and used space `0`

 ### Change current directory

 	documentsProvider.currentPath = "/New Folder"
 	// now path is ~/Documents/New Folder

-You can then pass "" (empty string) to contentsOfDirectoryAtPath method to list files in current directory.
+You can then pass "" (empty string) to `contentsOfDirectory` method to list files in current directory.

 ### Creating File and Folders